maharjansanisha/OperationalResearch/Unit-02-Linear-Programming-Problem.md

 #### Question 2

 The Healthy Pet Food Company manufactures two types of dog food: `Meaties` and `Yummies`.
 Each package of Meaties contains `2 pounds of cereal` and `3 pounds of meat`; each package of Yummies contains `3 pounds of cereal` and `1.5 pounds of meat`.
 Healthy believes it can sell as much of each dog food as it can make.
 Meaties sell for `$2.80 per package` and Yummies sell for `$2.00 per package`.
 Healthy's production is limited in several ways.

-First, Healthy can buy only up to `400,000 pounds of cereal` each month at `$0.20 per pound`.
-It can buy only up to `300,000 pounds of meat` per month at `$0.50 per pound`.
-In addition, a special piece of machinery is required to make Meaties, and this machine has a capacity of `90,000 packages per month`.
-The variable cost of blending and packing the dog food is `$0.25 per package` for Meaties and `$0.20 per package` for Yummies.
+- Healthy can buy only up to `400,000 pounds of cereal` each month at `$0.20 per pound`.
+- It can buy only up to `300,000 pounds of meat` per month at `$0.50 per pound`.
+- A special piece of machinery is required to make Meaties, and this machine has a capacity of `90,000 packages per month`.
+- The variable cost of blending and packing the dog food is `$0.25 per package` for Meaties and `$0.20 per package` for Yummies.

 <u>Given</u>